MHKiT-Software/MHKiT/docs/source/installation.rst

 The following sections includes installation instructions for `MHKiT-Python <https://github.com/MHKiT-Software/MHKiT-Python>`_.

 `MHKiT-Python <https://github.com/MHKiT-Software/MHKiT-Python>`_ requires `Python (3.8-3.11) <https://www.python.org/>`_  and has several Python package dependencies.
-It is recommended to use the `Anaconda Python Distribution <https://www.anaconda.com/distribution/>`_ to install Python since it includes most of MHKiT-Python's package dependencies.
+It is recommended to use the `Conda <https://docs.conda.io/projects/conda/en/stable/index.html>`_ to install Python and MHKiT-Python since it includes most of MHKiT-Python's package dependencies.

 Requirements